redhat-openstack/website/source/documentation/keystone-integration-with-idm.html.md

 *   Tenants and Roles are managed by Keystone.
 *   The Keystone service catalog is stored in MySQL.

-Roles and privileges are created so that a Keystone administrator (or service) can not inadvertantly write to objects in the standard Red Hat IdM tree.
+Roles and privileges are created so that a Keystone administrator (or service) can not inadvertently write to objects in the standard Red Hat IdM tree.

 ## Example Architecture